Models implemented in New Hampshire included Early Head Start Home-Based Option and Healthy Families America.

 In New Hampshire, there were 60,400 pregnant women and families with children under 6 years old not yet in kindergarten who could benefit from home visiting.
 These families included 76,200 children.

 76,200 children could benefit from home visiting

 Of the 76,200 children who could benefit —

 60,400 families could benefit from home visiting

 Many home visiting services are geared toward particular subpopulations.
-The NHVRC estimated the percentage of families who could benefit in New Hampshire who met the following targeting criteria:
+The NHVRC estimated the percentage of families who could benefit in New Hampshire who met the following priority criteria: